MI-AFP/tutorials/tutorials/05_functions-typeclasses.md

 ### Numerics

-For numbers there are several builtin typeclasses making the computation more flexible:
+For numbers, there are several built-in typeclasses making numeric computing more flexible:

 * `Num`
   * `Real`